-There will be several tests that will be administered.
+Several tests are administered during state testing.
 Students in grades 3-5 will be assessed in ELA (English Language Arts) and Math.
 The 5th grade students will also be assessed in Science.
 Learn more about testing and explore free practice resources at http://www.caaspp.org/practice-and-training.

 On Test Day

 1. Make sure your child gets a good night's sleep and eats a healthy breakfast

 Many teachers report that students who don't do well on tests haven't gotten enough sleep, and haven't eaten breakfast on the morning of the test.
 Doing both of these things will ensure that your student is working at full capacity (Narang, 2008).

 2. Make sure your child is prepared

 Some schools may supply the tools your student needs for the test, such as pencils, an eraser, paper, and a calculator.
 Others may require the students to bring those materials themselves.
 Check with your student's teacher to see if you need to provide your student with any of these materials.
-Also, check to see whether you child will be able to make up the test if she is sick on test day (Narang, 2008).
+Also, check to see whether your child will be able to make up the test if they are sick on test day (Narang, 2008).

 Staying calm will help your student stay calm.
-If she gets nervous about the test or is likely to experience anxiety during the test, help her practice some relaxation techniques that she can try once she's taking the test (Narang, 2008).
+If your student gets nervous about the test or is likely to experience anxiety during the test, help them practice some relaxation techniques that he/she can try while taking the test (Narang, 2008).